Exclusive: With the new Xbox, Microsoft unveils affordable design for the masses

 That meant that the fan, and venting, became the star attraction.
 Given that the vents are 60% air, the Xbox consoles are essentially a celebration of negative space.

 On the Series X, the vent is a stunning optical illusion.
 With a thicker perimeter than inside, it sinks into the box like a small depression.
 But the venting is actually stacked in two layers—the outermost is black, and the innermost is green.
-That means as your eye scans over the console, the green ripples and reveals itself, like a visual easter egg.
-As Erika Kelter, senior CMF designer with Microsoft explains, this is the “second read” of the device, which “invites you to come closer and explore.”
+That means as your eye scans over the console, the green ripples and reveals itself, like a visual Easter egg.
+As Erika Kelter, senior CMF designer with Microsoft, explains, this is the “second read” of the device, which “invites you to come closer and explore.”
 It’s just two layers of plastic, and yet, it looks electric.
 And if you have enough light, you can even see the fan, too.

 On the Series S, designers worked hard to get the fan in just the right spot to give the entire console visual balance.
 For the grate on top, they debated different colors, but actually landed on contrasting the white box with a black vent as a means to simplify the look.
 “Which is counterintuitive,” Kujawski admits.
 “If you make the thing one color, you might think it’s simple.
 But [by adding black] we mask the hundreds of small holes here.”
 One big black circle is easier on the eye than countless tiny ones.